kavinvkannan/magicbox/README.md

  3. A default bucket storage is free.
  4. Good for smaller applications.

-Calling the download endpoint directly downloads the file to the /downlods folder in the server and returns the response to the path of this file.
-This may not be the ideal app and this was done for simpler experience upon running the app locally.
-In an idea situation, the servier should return the download URL for the file and let the client application decide where to store the download file.
+Calling the download endpoint directly downloads the file to the `/downlods` folder in the server and returns the response with the path of this file.
+This may not be the ideal solution for a server side memory management, but this was done for simpler experience upon running the app locally.
+In an realtime scenario, the server should return the download URL for the file, and let the client application decide where to store the download file.

 Once you are given view permissions, you should be able to view all the uploaded files here: https://console.firebase.google.com/u/2/project/magicdocs-a8309/storage/magicdocs-a8309.appspot.com/files